 Girl bands often come and go, but sometimes, if we’re lucky, they come back.
 The Pandoras are a prime example of a group that made their mark and are back to keep their place in our post-punk hearts.
 Although it may seem out of the blue for the rockers to be making their return, it is not.
-In 2015, Kim Shattuck and Melanie Vammen (original Pandora members), joined forces to begin playing as The Pandoras once more.
+In 2014, Kim Shattuck, Melanie Vammen, Karen Basset and Sheri Kaplan (original Pandora members), joined forces to begin playing as The Pandoras once more.
 Well, that once more turned into three years, which brought along a new album and a new beginning for the band.
+(Though, during a recent European tour, Hillary Burton took over for Sheri as drummer as she was unable to tour.
+Sheri drummed for four songs off the latest record, and Hillary on three, with Hillary acting as their current drummer.)

 Their first real album since 1989, Hey!
 It’s the Pandoras does immense justice to their original sound and evidently pays homage to their late lead singer, Paula Pierce.
 It consists of five new tracks, all written by Pierce prior to her sudden death in 1991 — and two covers that clearly would have been in her wheelhouse — but would also no doubt be claimed as some of her personal favorite songs.
 “You Burn Me Up and Down” (originally done by We The People) is the epitome of the band’s legacy.
 It has a fun ‘80s pop vibe intermingled with heavy punk tones.
 The gravelly vocals and synth twinkling throughout make for a vivacious song that was more than made for them to cover.